PreetiSajjan/SocialDistanceAnalyzer/README.md

 The project uses Tiny Yolo object detection model.
 The distance between people in the frame is calculated using Euclidean distance.

+Tiny YOLO model and weights can be downloaded here: https://github.com/qqwweee/keras-yolo3

 # Output
 [![Watch the output generated](images/model.png)](Covid19Analyser.mp4)